pdjr-archive/venus-signalk-tank-service/README.md

    at the above link.

-   When you run the repeater project setup script, respond to the first prompts with 'a' (Activate) and subsequent prompts with 'y'.
+   When you run the repeater project setup script, respond to the first prompt with 'a' (Activate) and subsequent prompts with 'y'.
    This will activate kwindrem's repeater (we don't need this) and install his GUI changes (we do need these).